aaashtonfr/Revision/README.md

 ### Updates

-As of **March 3rd, 2026**, I patched the bug with GitHub Codespaces (hopefully) and issues with the port not auto forwarding should be resolved.
+As of **March 3rd, 2026**, I patched various bugs with GitHub Codespaces (hopefully) and now port auto forwarding should be resolved.
 Optimizations and overall bug fixes have been patched as well.
 After the setup for Revision is finished, it should automatically open a new tab with the proxy for you to use.

 ---